Last updated: 22 July 2021

 How will residence staff help me if I have to self-isolate?

-Our residence staff will do everything they can to help you through the self-isolation period.
+Our residence staff will do everything they can to help you through any self-isolation period.
 The key first step is to let the residence team know as early as possible about your situation, so that we can offer you the right support.
-You can do this by phone or email (please don’t visit them in person).
+You can do this by phone, email or by using the QR code on the back of your bedroom door (please don’t visit them in person).

 If you are in a shared flat, we will inform your flatmates, who will also need to self-isolate.
 If you’re under 18, we’ll also inform your parents or legal guardian, and reassure them that we are taking care of you.

 Each residence team has a carefully designed procedure for supporting you through this process.
-This includes providing assistance with food and other deliveries to ensure they reach your door, and establishing a kitchen rota with your flatmates to allow everyone to access this common area safely.
+This includes providing assistance with food, medication or other deliveries to ensure they reach your door, and establishing a kitchen rota with your flatmates to allow everyone to access this common area safely.
 While you are self-isolating, our staff will contact you frequently to check on your health and wellbeing.

 Your residence team can give you more details about the special measures in place – they’re fully committed to helping you.